data-edu/data-science-in-education/README.md

 `writing`: New content needed.
 At least one author will be assigned to `writing` issues, but we welcome collaboration!
 Feel free to message the author on Slack or in the issue comments to coordinate.

-`review draft`: These are requests to read through a draft chapter and provide feedback on the experience, including reability
+`review draft`: These are requests to read through a draft chapter and provide feedback on the experience, including reability.